-The Adviser
+The Advisor

-Regan Capital LLC, located at 300 Crescent Court, Suite 1760, Dallas, Texas 75201-1876, is the Fund's adviser.
-The Adviser is a U.S. Securities and Exchange Commission registered investment advisory firm formed in 2011.
-In addition to the Fund, the Adviser currently provides investment advisory services to privately offered pooled investment funds and separately managed accounts.
-The Adviser is owned and controlled by Skyler Weinand, CFA, managing partner who holds greater than 25% interest in the units of the Adviser and is therefore a control person of the Adviser.
+Regan Capital LLC, located at 300 Crescent Court, Suite 1760, Dallas, Texas 75201-1876, is the Fund's advisor.
+The Advisor is a U.S. Securities and Exchange Commission registered investment advisory firm formed in 2011.
+In addition to the Fund, the Advisor currently provides investment advisory services to privately offered pooled investment funds and separately managed accounts.
+The Advisor is owned and controlled by Skyler Weinand, CFA, managing partner who holds greater than 25% interest in the units of the Advisor and is therefore a control person of the Advisor.

-The Adviser is responsible for the day-to-day management of the Fund in accordance with the Fund's investment objective and policies.
-The Adviser provides the personnel needed to fulfill its obligations under its advisory agreement, performs certain administrative services and furnishes office space necessary to perform such duties.
-For its services, the Fund pays the Adviser a monthly management fee that is calculated at the annual rate of 0.89% of the Fund's average daily net assets.
-For the fiscal year ended September 30, 2023, the Adviser received a fee of 0.92% of average daily net assets after fee waiver recoupments for its services to the Predecessor Fund.
+The Advisor is responsible for the day-to-day management of the Fund in accordance with the Fund's investment objective and policies.
+The Advisor provides the personnel needed to fulfill its obligations under its advisory agreement, performs certain administrative services and furnishes office space necessary to perform such duties.
+For its services, the Fund pays the Advisor a monthly management fee that is calculated at the annual rate of 0.85% of the Fund's average daily net assets.
+Prior to February 1, 2025, the management fee was 0.89%.
+For the fiscal year ended September 30, 2024, the Advisor received a fee of 0.93% of the Fund's average daily net assets after recoupment of fee waivers and/or expense reimbursements.

-The Adviser has contractually agreed to waive a portion or all of its management fees and pay Fund expenses (other than shareholder servicing fees, front-end or contingent deferred loads, taxes, interest expense, brokerage commissions, acquired fund fees and expenses, portfolio transaction expenses, dividends paid on short sales, extraordinary expenses, Rule 12b-1 fees, or intermediary servicing fees) for each class in order to limit the total annual fund operating expenses of the Fund (after fee waivers and/or expense reimbursements) to 1.20% of average daily net assets.
-The expense cap will remain in effect through at least January 31, 2025 and may be terminated only by the Board.
-The Adviser may request recoupment from the Fund of previously waived fees and paid expenses for three years from the date such fees and expenses were waived or paid, provided that such recoupment does not cause the Fund's expense ratio (after the recoupment is taken into account) to exceed the lower of (1) the Expense Cap in place at the time such amounts were waived or paid or (2) the Fund's Expense Cap at the time of recoupment.
+The Advisor has contractually agreed to waive a portion or all of its management fees and pay Fund expenses (other than front-end or contingent deferred loads, taxes, interest expense, brokerage commissions, acquired fund fees and expenses, portfolio transaction expenses, dividends paid on short sales, extraordinary expenses, or Rule

+12b-1 fees) for each class in order to limit the total annual fund operating expenses of the Fund (after fee waivers and/or expense reimbursements) to 0.99% of average daily net assets.
+Prior to February 1, 2025, the expense cap was 1.20%.
+The expense cap will remain in effect through at least January 31, 2026 and may be terminated only by the Board.
+The Advisor may request recoupment from the Fund of previously waived fees and paid expenses for three years from the date such fees and expenses were waived or paid, provided that such recoupment does not cause the Fund's expense ratio (after the recoupment is taken into account) to exceed the lower of (1) the Expense Cap in place at the time such amounts were waived or paid or (2) the Fund's Expense Cap at the time of recoupment.

-A discussion regarding the basis of the Board's approval of the investment advisory agreement will be available in the Fund's semi-annual report to shareholders for the period ending March 31, 2024.
+A discussion regarding the basis of the Board's most recent approval of the investment advisory agreement for the Fund will be available in the Fund's Form N-CSR for the period ending March 31, 2025.